Generic selectors

 DATING AND HISTORICAL CONTEXT

-The age of Vedas in India began around 1500 BC with the first veda, Rig Veda.
+The age of Vedas in India began around 1500 BC with the first veda, Rig Ved.
 The conception of Vedas and more precisely, Rig Veda started post the decline of Indus Valley Civilization or Harappan Civilization.
 The wide expanse of knowledge of Indian Vedas is segregated into four compilations: The Rig Veda, Sama Veda, Yajur Veda and Atharva Veda.

 They were written in Vedic Sanskrit.
 The Vedas were initially passed on from one generation to another through Shruti.
 It is basically a kind of passing on of knowledge through verbal mode.
 It constitutes the Shruti Literature of Vedas.